postmatic/epoch/readme.txt

 == Changelog ==

 = 1.0.2 =

+- Fixed the nasty bug that kept descending comments from sorting in the correct order.
+Again.
+Sorry.
-Added: Ability to turn on and off the ability to embed iframe comments onto other domains.
+- Added: Ability to turn on and off the ability to embed iframe comments onto other domains.
+- Removed the headline while in iframe mode (Join the Conversation) as there was no way to properly link it to the comment form.
+- Added special styling for comments left by the post author.
+- Added the user role as a class to the comment.
+That way you can style comments differently depending on if they are admins, contributors, subscribers, etc.
+- Added German translation by R. Koller.
+Thanks!
+- Made it easier to download and install Postmatic right from within Epoch.

 = 1.0.1 =